amanrai31/React2/README2.md

 **IMPORTANT NOTE :** JSX elements directly inside a map() call always need keys.

 **IMPORTANT NOTE :** Keys tell React which array item each component corresponds to, so that it can match them up later.
 This becomes important if your array items can move (e.g. due to sorting), get inserted, or get deleted.
-A well-chosen key helps React infer what exactly has happened, and make the correct updates to the DOM tree.
+A well-chosen key helps React infer what exactly has happened and make the correct updates to the DOM tree.
 So include key in DATA/DB

 For more clarity(Why unique key important) => [https://codesandbox.io/p/devbox/uniquekey-j8m9py?file=%2Fsrc%2FApp.tsx]